iamsafwan/Project-Dashboard/README.md

 # Welcome to Project Dashboard  :tada:
 **REST API Dashboard Repository**

-The project was created as coursework when I was studying at the Queen Mary University of London.
+The project was created as a coursework while I was studying at the Queen Mary University of London.

 ![Progress Image](/static/Welcome.png)